instructor-ai/instructor/docs/concepts/multimodal.md

 print(response.model_dump_json())
 """
-{"description":"A tray of blueberry muffins, some appear whole while one is partially broken showing its soft texture, all have golden-brown tops and are placed on a delicate, patterned surface."}
+{"description":"A tray of freshly baked blueberry muffins.
+The muffins have a golden-brown top, are placed in paper liners, and some have blueberries peeking out.
+In the background, more muffins are visible, along with a single blueberry on the tray."}
 """
 ```